xrhyliee/Group8_BCHM4400_Hackathon/README.md

 We also saw that thyroid activities play a major part in the cardiac function, related to aorta. https://pmc.ncbi.nlm.nih.gov/articles/PMC8558494/

-Because of the connection between aorta and the thyroid activities, as well as that gene coding thyroid stimulatin hormone receptor had interactions with HBB, we came up with our hypothesis.
+Because of the connection between aorta and the thyroid activities, and the gene coding thyroid stimulatin hormone receptor had interactions with HBB, we came up with our hypothesis.

 H: Sickel cell anemia is caused by disregulation of thyroid activity.